Sorting Stuff

 Banana 10

-# sort based on 2nd column numbers
+# sort based on the 2nd column numbers

 $ sort -k2,2n shopping.txt